Schrödinger's atomic model, SPDF notation

 Schrödinger Quantum Mechanical Model

-In 1926, Erwin Schrödinger proposed a model to elucidate the behavior of electrons in an atom.
-Instead of tracing a precise path of electrons around the nucleus, he applied mathematical equations to predict the probability of finding an electron in a particular space.
-This approach, known as the quantum mechanical model, represents the atom as a nucleus enveloped by an electron cloud.
+Erwin Schrödinger proposed a model to elucidate the behaviour of electrons in an atom.
+Instead of tracing a precise path of electrons around the nucleus (like in Bohr's model), he applied mathematical equations to predict the probability of finding an electron in a particular space – the orbital.
+In some diagrams, the probability of finding an electron is represented by the density of the electron cloud.
+The greater the density of this electron cloud reflects an increased probability of finding an electron.

-Electrons exist in shells denoted by the principal quantum number (n = 1, 2, 3, etc.).
-Each shell, barring the first one, contains several sub shells or energy sub levels.
-An electron's location is described by its shell (n) and a specific sub shell (s, p, d, f), within which it occupies an orbital.
+Electrons exist in shells (orbitals) denoted by the principal quantum number (n = 1, 2, 3...) which corresponds to the energy state described in Bohr's model of the atom.
+Each shell, barring the first one, contains several sub-shells (sub-orbitals) or energy sub-levels.
+An electron's location is described by its shell and a specific sub-shell (s, p, d, f), within which it occupies an orbital.
+The sub-shell is determined by an electron's angular momentum quantum number (`l`).

-• The s sub-shell, the lowest energy level, contains one s-orbital and can accomodate two electrons.
+• The `s` sub-shell, the lowest energy level, contains one `s`-orbital and can accomodate 2 electrons.

-• The p sub-shell, the next energy level, contains three p-orbitals (`p_x`, `p_y`, and `p_z`), each oriented differently at right angles to each other.
-This sub-shell can accomodate six electrons.
+• The `p` sub-shell, the next energy level, contains three `s`-orbitals (`p_x`, `p_y`, and `p_z`), each oriented differently at right angles to each other.
+This sub-shell can accomodate 6 electrons.

-• The d sub-shell, the third energy level, contains five d-orbitals, and can accommodate ten electrons.
-The d-orbitals have complex shapes.
+• The `d` sub-shell, the third energy level, contains five `d`-orbitals, and can accommodate 10 electrons.
+The `d`-orbitals have complex shapes.

-• The f sub-shell, the fourth energy level, contains seven f-orbitals, and can accomodate fourteen electrons.
-The f-orbitals, too, have complex shapes.
+• The `f` sub-shell, the fourth energy level, contains seven `f`-orbitals, and can accomodate 14 electrons.
+The `f`-orbitals, too, have complex shapes.

-Below is a table describing the relationship between the principal quantum number of a shell and the numbers of sub-shells, orbitals and electrons
+The follow table outlines the relationship between the principal quantum number of a shell and the numbers of sub-shells, orbitals and electrons.

 Principal quantum number (n)